BurhanRaja/Flight_Price_Prediction/README.md

 ## Deployment
-#### (Note: I am not able to deploy my app because of the error R15 which is a memory base error.
-I am not able to find resources to resolve this error.)
+I have deployed my app on the Heroku platform.